Walmart Q1 2021 earnings: retail giant beats on revenue and EPS as e-commerce sales soar

-Walmart has announced its first-quarter 2021 earnings–and there’s some good news for investors.
-The company candidly beat Street revenue and earnings per share consensus estimates, reports Yahoo Finance.
-Analysts had been expecting $131.97 in Q1 revenue, but the reality was Walmart took in almost $7 billion above those estimates.
+Walmart has announced its first-quarter 2021 earnings—and there’s some good news for investors.
+The company handily beat Wall Street’s revenue and earnings per share (EPS) consensus estimates, reports Yahoo Finance.
+Analysts had been expecting $131.97 billion in Q1 revenue, but Walmart took in $6.34 billion above those estimates.
 As for EPS, analysts expected $1.22 per share, while Walmart actually generated $1.69 per share.

-Here are the major highlights from Walmart’s Q1 2021:
+Here are the major highlights from Walmart’s Q1 2021 report:

 - Total revenue: $138.3 billion, an increase of $3.7 billion, or 2.7% YOY